atulkumar0307/totality-frontend-challenge/README.md

 The Property Rental App is a modern React-based application designed for managing property rentals.
 It allows users to browse property listings, manage bookings, and interact with a user-friendly interface.
 The application is built using React and Vite, and it's styled with CSS to ensure a responsive and visually appealing experience across various devices.

+You can view the live application here: [Property Rental App](https://reantalease.netlify.app/)

 ## Approach

 ### Project Structure